atsepkov/drone/README.md

 method to apply a composite state to every uncaptured base state in this layer.
 Layers are automatically created as soon as you add the first composite state that uses that layer.

+You can define multiple layers at once to create complex dependencies.
+For example, to create a login system with VIP membership, you can define 3 states as follows:

+    { 'logged in': 'y', 'vip': 'y' }
+    { 'logged in': 'y', 'vip': 'n' }
+    { 'logged in': 'n', 'vip': 'n' }

+By omitting the state where `logged in` is set to `n` and `vip` to `y`, you implicitly notify Drone that such state is not possible.
+Note that order of your properties in the hash matters, properties that appear later in the hash depend on those that appear earlier (you probably won't see a difference in the output, but it's an implementation detail that may matter if you're troubleshooting an edge case).

 #### Drone.addDefaultCompositeState (declarative mode)

     addDefaultCompositeState(